Chilean flamingos off show

 Bird ringing

-Our team, together with Whitburn Ringing Group and the BTO (British Trust for Ornithology) have completed the first phase of bird ringing as part of our willow tit project.
-From the hundreds of birds caught and ringed, there were three willow tit, all now wearing a BTO metal ring on one leg and 2 colour rings on the other leg.
-The colour rings are the ones to keep an eye out for as part of our project – red/white, red/yellow and red/blue are the colours of the three willow tit ringed on our site.
+Our team, together with Whitburn Ringing Group and the BTO (British Trust for Ornithology) are doing ongoing bird ringing sessions at key parts of the year as part of our willow tit project.
+From the hundreds of birds caught and ringed so far over 2023 and 2024, there have been five willow tit, all now wearing a BTO metal ring on one leg and 2 colour rings on the other leg.
+The colour ringed birds are the ones to keep an eye out for as part of our project – red/white, red/yellow, red/blue, red/green and red/orange.

 It's interesting to look at all the birds that were caught and ringed in the process – these ringed birds are added to the BTO register and can be tracked if ever caught again.
 It’s a great way for us to keep an eye on a bird’s movement around the country.